ArkCase/ark_helm_charts/repo/docs/Custom_Arkcase.md

 Each of the above ***files*** *may* be accompanied by a **.ver** file which contains the version number for the file being deployed, for traceability, and a **.sum** file containing the SHA-256 sum for the file.
 The base container image provides mechanisms with which one can easily generate these files if missing, or during the creation of a customized container (see below for details).

 The base ***arkcase/artifacts*** image should generally not require modification, unless it's a bugfix, a feature enhancement, or a review of the deployment mechanics (which will generally be accompanied by a documentation update as well as modifications to the overall deployment mechanics).

+## <a name="create-extension"></a>Creating an ArkCase Extension

+Though strictly speaking this is out-of-scope for this document, the inclusion of ArkCase extensions is important when constructiong customized deployment artifacts.
+There's an [example git project](https://github.com/ArkCase/example-extension-project) that can be used as a template for an extension project, which will end up producing the correct artifacts for deployment.

 ## <a name="create-custom-image"></a>Creating a Custom Artifacts Image